afabijanska/TreeSpeciesRecognition/README.md

 ## Intro

-This crepository contains source code of a convolutional neural network for wood species recognition from wood core images.
+This repository contains source code of a convolutional neural network for wood species recognition from wood core images.

 ## Terms of use